-Activities: In order to develop a broader experience the students take part in one of the many and varied after school activities offered by staff which include: Photography, Sports, Speech and drama, basic cooking skills, Dance, to name but a few.
+Activities: In order to develop a broader experience the students take part in one of the many and varied after school activities offered by staff which include: Photography, Sports, Speech and Drama, basic cooking skills, Dance, to name but a few.
+Over the course of one year there are some 40 different activities on offer.